wing5wong/artisan-whs-static/source/_news/2019-10-21_whs-pasifika-awards-2019.md

 show_in_slider: true
 date: 2019-10-21T00:34:40.578Z
 ---
-Congratulations to our Prestigious Award winners at the 2019 Pasifika Awards on Friday night:
+Congratulations to our Prestigious Award winners at the 2019 Pasifika Awards on Friday 18 October:

 **WHS Cup for Outstanding Contribution to Pasifika – Senior: MICIAH TAIT**